auth0/docs/articles/users/normalized/auth0/update-root-attributes.md

 * The upstream IdP sets the root attributes when users are first created and then automatically updates them with each subsequent login.
 This is the default behavior.
 * The upstream IdP sets the root attributes on user creation only and does not update them on subsequent logins, thereby allowing subscribers to [update root attributes individually](/api/management/guides/users/update-root-attributes-users) via the Management API.
-To enable this, you will need to [update your connection preferences](/api/management/guides/connections/update-connection-user-root-attributes).
+To enable this, you will need to [configure your connection sync with Auth0](/api/management/guides/connections/configure-connection-sync).

 Upstream Identity Providers handle the following connection types: